SixArm/pitch-deck-template/README.md

   * Timebox doing your first draft, then show it to people, gather feedback, and work to improve it.

-  * WHen you pitch a specific person or team, such as an investor or firm, customize your pitch deck to them.
+  * When you pitch a specific person or team, such as an investor or firm, customize your pitch deck to them.